tomwillfixit/blog/_posts/2017-09-04-efs-anywhere.md

 # Summary

 Plugins are awesome.
 Give them a try.
-I really like EFS but I like optionality.
+I really like EFS but I like optionality more.
 Having the option of running containers on hosts outside of EC2 is important.
 It's worth noting this is just a dirty great workaround and will likely be out of date by the time this is commited.